Installation

 # Install bead

-pipx install https://github.com/e3krisztian/bead
+pipx install git+https://github.com/bead-project/bead

 This ensures bead is available globally without interfering with other Python packages.